person sitting on rock on body of water

 Many Hurts Are Unintentional

-However, unintended hurt results when different personalities view the situation differently.
+Unintended hurt often results when different personalities view a situation differently.
 Since every person is unique, we have brains that decipher the same information differently.
-These hurts are often easier to forgive because they usually don’t have a malicious root.
+These hurts don’t have a malicious root.

 An example is a mother and daughter who don’t get along.
-The mother was raised by strict parents.
-Therefore, she parents her daughter in the same manner that she was raised.
+The mother was raised by strict parents and parented her daughter in the same manner she was raised.

-However, years later, as an adult, the daughter remains estranged from her mother due to the daughter’s view that her mother was harsh and uncaring.
+However, years later, as an adult, the daughter remained estranged from her mother due to the daughter’s view that her mother was harsh and uncaring.

 Why You Should Forgive Someone Who Hurt You

-It’s easy to talk about forgiveness but often hard to do when one’s emotions are in turmoil.
-However, letting go of the emotional pain helps to improve one’s mental health and well-being.
+It’s easy to talk about forgiveness, but it’s hard to do when your emotions are in turmoil.
+However, letting go of the emotional pain helps improve your mental health and well-being.

 Studies reveal that forgiveness reduces anxiety and symptoms of depression.
 It also decreases stress and induces better sleep.
 These are powerful reasons for learning how to forgive someone.

-Thus, learning how to forgive and let go of anger improves physical health and stabilizes mental health.
-Additionally, more energy becomes available for positive activities.
+Thus, knowing how to forgive and let go of anger improves physical health and stabilizes mental health.
+Additionally, escaping an inability to forgive frees up energy for healthier activities.

 Butterfly in the clouds symbolizes the inability to forgive.